Meditation leads to damnation

 Every year, at the theological college I attended, the students went on mission.
 This particular year we went to a country town called Nowra, South of Sydney, Australia.
 As was the usual practice, we found ourselves billeted out at different homes in the Parish.
 That particular year I was on the youth evangelism team.
 We ran a number of after school clubs, teenage coffee shops, Bible studies, conferences etc. I was actually a member of the music group.
 As long as I played my guitar and didn't sing to loudly, I got away with it.

 Anyway, dad was finding all this a little bit threatening.
 What a contrast he was.
 Dad was into Eastern meditation.
 He had his own guru, read and meditated on Eastern literature and practiced yoga daily.
 He had a little room where he meditated.
 In the room was his holy books and a picture of his guru.
-As he told us about his faith, you could see his whole person overcome by fear.
+As he told us about his Eastern beliefs, you could see his whole person overcome by fear.
 He actually went white before our very eyes.
 Something very strange had happened to him.